Bynder/cw-wordpress-plugin/README.md

 * Update to support multiple workflows

 ### 3.2.13 ###
-* Fixed issue where content and status updates were not pushing to GatherContent from the plugin
+* Fixed issue where content and status updates were not pushing to Content Workflow from the plugin

 ### 3.2.12 ###
 * Reformat readme.txt